top of page

 Our Earth Mother and the future generations need Us.
 We must come together now and do what is in the best interest of our children and future generations.

-• As an Indigenous youth and lover of athletics she represented Aboriginal Team Canada at the International Children’s Games in 1994, the first time the Games were held outside of Europe.
+• As an Indigenous youth and lover of athletics she represented Aboriginal Team Canada at the International Children’s Games in Hamilton, Ontario in1994, the first time the Games were held outside of Europe.
 Jenny represented Women's Team Ontario in Basketball at the North American Indigenous Games in Victoria, BC in 1997; in Winnipeg, Manitoba in 2002; and in Denver, Colorado in 2006.
 These games gave her a strong sense of Community and Indigenous Pride, which fuel the work she does with Indigenous youth today.

 • Graduated with an Honours degree in Psychology at Brock University in 2004.